vincentariff/NorthWind-SQL-Analysis/README.md

-# NorthWind-SQL-Analysis
-Analysis on NorthWind Traders using PostgreSQL
+# Analysis on NorthWind Traders using PostgreSQL

 ## Table of Contents